Making turkey gravy at home from turkey drippings is easy!

 • A layer of liquid (water or broth) in the bottom of the roasting pan while the turkey roasts will prevent the drippings from burning.
 Check periodically and add more liquid as needed throughout baking time.

-• If desired, strain drippings to remove any large pieces of herbs, turkey skin, etc that may have collected in the roasting pan.
+• If desired, strain drippings to remove any large pieces of herbs, turkey skin, etc. that may have collected in the roasting pan.

-• Yields 4 cups.
+• Yields about 4 cups.

 Calories: 29kcal, Carbohydrates: 2g, Protein: 1g, Fat: 2g, Saturated Fat: 1g, Cholesterol: 6mg, Sodium: 143mg, Potassium: 24mg, Fiber: 1g, Sugar: 1g, Vitamin A: 66IU, Vitamin C: 2mg, Calcium: 2mg, Iron: 1mg